Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-09-15-Constrained-Maximization-and-Lagrange-Multipliers.md

 	\left[\begin{array}{c} 0 \\ 0 \\ 1 \end{array}\right]
 	$$
 </div>

-With the addition of the constraint equation itself $$ y + \frac{1}{4}x = 1 $$ we then have 3 variables and 3 equations which we can solve.
-In this case we could just substitute our way to the solution, but with higher dimensional functions with increasing numbers of variables it helps to make use of [gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) strategies.
-And of course, any software employing these methods can make use of LAPACK or Numpy's linalg module (*also lapack*) to solve the system:

 // Gif of the solution point moving as you change slope and offset of the constraining line, expand the circle x^2 + y^2 and display the solution point while you are at it.